|

 Indiana Forest Alliance

-For example, birds which require large tracts of old forest will decline, while predatory birds who use forest edges, such as cowbirds, are provided with an opportunity to invade and flourish. ... to their ability to restore vital ecosystems.
-State forests have the potential to provide mature forest habitat, but this will not happen until they are permanently protected from commercial extraction.
-The ...
+For example, birds which require large tracts of old forest will decline, while predatory birds who use forest edges, such as cowbirds, are provided with an opportunity to invade and flourish. • The earth in the forest is bound ...

 indianaforestalliance.org